What makes a film showing or a performance Dementia Friendly?

-Dementia Friendly screenings provide an adapted environment that is comfortable for people living with Dementia.
-The lights are kept on at a low level, there will be a comfort break at an appropriate pause point in the middle of the film (where possible), audience members can move around or leave the studio as required, and sing along to the familiar songs.
+Dementia Friendly films & performances provide an adapted environment that is comfortable for people living with Dementia.
+The lights are kept on at a low level, there will be a comfort break at an appropriate pause point in the middle of the performance (an interval) or the film will be paused (where possible), and audience members can move around or leave the studio as required, and sing along to the familiar songs.

 We adapt the seating in the studio to provide more seats with step-free access, but please book early if this is essential to your visit.

 The attitude to noise and movement is relaxed, and we ask anyone who attends to be supportive of this.
 Audience members can leave re-enter the cinema as required.
 We aim to include a comfort break around halfway through, particularly for long films.

 We make slight changes to sound and lighting if necessary, and we never have a full black-out in the auditorium.
 We have a hearing loop which offers amplification and audio description of films.
 Start and end times may be slightly delayed due to the nature of the screening.